mkumary/Notes/command_pattern_js.md

 Now I want to pass commands that it can use to run a perticular funciton.

-for eg:
+For eg:

 ```
 calculator.run('add')
 ```

-now lets define this function:
+Now lets define this function:

 ```